ericschulman/tx_milk_2yp/README.md

 # tx_milk

-The code attempts to remplicate table 5, and table 6 from the working paper "Incumbency amd Bidding Behavior in the Dallas Ft.
+The code attempts to replicate table 5, and table 6 from the working paper "Incumbency and Bidding Behavior in the Dallas Ft.
 Worth School Milk market" using R and SQLite.

 ## Work in progress
 ### Clustered Standard Errors